-How to Disable Internet Explorer Enhanced Security Configuration in Windows Server
+How to disable Internet Explorer Enhanced Security Configuration on Windows Server

-Step-by-step guide to deactivating IE ESC through the Server Manager interface.
+Step-by-step instructions for turning off IE ESC through the Server Manager UI.

-Internet Explorer Enhanced Security Configuration (IE ESC) is enabled in Windows Server by default.
-It protects servers from web-based attacks by setting elevated security settings for the Internet Explorer browser.
-However, users constantly see pop-up windows asking them to add each new URL to the browser's trusted zone.
+Internet Explorer Enhanced Security Configuration (IE ESC) is enabled on Windows Server by default.
+It protects servers from web-based attacks by applying stricter security settings to Internet Explorer.
+As a side effect, a popup appears every time you visit a new URL, asking you to add it to the browser's trusted zone.

-Next, find the IE Enhanced Security Configuration option and click on the status (by default, it shows On).
+Find the IE Enhanced Security Configuration entry and click its status — it shows On by default.

-A configuration window will appear.
-Switch the settings to Off for both administrators and users.
+In the window that opens, set the configuration to Off for both administrators and users.

 Click OK.